ringcentral/ringcentral-embeddable/README.md

 </iframe>
 ```

-But in your redirect page, you need to add following codes to pass callback params to this app.
+But in your redirect page, you need to add following code to pass callback params to this app.

 ```
 <script>